sailoog/openplotter-documentation/en/nmea-0183-generator.md

 ![](NMEA0183gen_5.jpg)

-Finished.

-To activate the new settings SignalK tab -&gt;Restart.

 ## Opencpn sentences

-To create the standard sentence for opencpn press "opencpn default" \(it does only work if there is no sentence\)
+To create the standard sentences for opencpn press "opencpn default" \(It does only work if the list is empty!\)

 These SignalK values will be used: